wkdwtch/shark.n3t/README.md

 # shark.n3t
-shark.n3t is an open source music database that compiles a list of filenames into folders sorted alphabetically, and places urls for Google Search, Google Image Search and Youtube Search in each folder respectively.
+shark.n3t is an open source database compiler that compiles a list of filenames into folders sorted alphabetically, and places urls for Google Search, Google Image Search and Youtube Search in each folder respectively.
 Links on PC/MAC open with any browser // Links on Android/iOS open with Opera Browser

 shark.n3t runs on a single powershell command executed with a batch file.
 Alternative methods include a python script, VBS script and batch files.